 In each metro, take the most frequented marriage registrar’s office and place a Havells Fan at the entrance to the office with the message- Get a Happy Marriage here, not a Religious marriage.
 It is the right place since every couple has to visit the office to get married – be it a premium customer or middle class.
 Also it will carry forward the message of the TVC.
 The Government office should not have a problem since the fan will help them too in the summers.
 Use social media to amplify the activation.

 In July- August (4 months before wedding season), invite couples who are about to get married to send in proof of one thing they will do differently at their wedding that will make a difference to society.
 This would be a social media contest.
 Social media voting will pick the best entry.
 Havells will sponsor the honeymoon of the winning couple.
 Ideas could range from using CRY cards as wedding invites or as the TVC shows, inviting orphans to the wedding.

 Teach for India is trying to help the cause of illiteracy in the country through volunteer work.
 A tie up with the cause will be a perfect fit.
 Provide fans at a discounted rate to all the volunteers who sign up for TFI and / or supply fans to TFI associated schools.
 This has to be amplified by social media and by TFI’s communication too.

 5. Indian Institute of Management’s Entrepreneurship Cells

-Sponsor the activities of the entrepreneurship cells at the IIMs.
+Sponsor the activities of the entrepreneurship cells at the IITs and IIMs.
 The TG is apt and the ‘Winds of Change’ brand thought will resonate with them.
 Plus the entrepreneurship cell is the one where change will start.
 A lot of the businesses started or founded by IIM Entrepreneurship cells are in the social cause space so it is a perfect message fit.
 Besides, ‘catching them young’ works.

 6. Coasters and Paper Napkins at Clubs and Bars- (Drunk Driving Cause)